Szymon-Gut/picipolo_DASHboard/README.md

 ![image](https://github.com/Szymon-Gut/picipolo_DASHboard/assets/72514490/5bc49b60-b737-4ee0-8839-0f2098b56d39)

 # Overwiew of the dashboard
-To see the presentation about the dashboard feel free to view it on YouTube: [link](https://www.youtube.com/watch?v=iwB44FcTwOs&ab_channel=HubertBujakowski).
+To see the presentation about the dashboard feel free to view it on YouTube: [link to video](https://www.youtube.com/watch?v=iwB44FcTwOs&ab_channel=HubertBujakowski).

 The presentation unfortunatelly is prepared in polish, but you can visit it anyway to see which analysis are presented on each page.

 ## Authors:
 - [Mateusz Borowski](https://github.com/boro128)